A Floer fundamental group: Introduction

 However, all the techniques derived from the original Floer construction are homological, or at least chain complex based in nature.
 The notion of cobordism (among moduli spaces) is even at the root of the original ideas of M.~Gromov \cite{Gromov} of using pseudo-holomorphic curves to derive invariants in symplectic geometry.
 The use of local coefficients in Floer complexes allows Floer theory to involve some homotopical invariants, but purely homotopical tools are still missing, and it is the goal of this paper to provide a Floer theoretic interpretation of the fundamental group.

-All the objects this construction is based on are still classical Floer theoretic objects, but the essential non Abelian phenomena that make the difference between the first fundamental and the first homology groups are caught by a deeper use of $1$-dimensional moduli spaces, and the use of ``augmentations''.
+All the objects this construction is based on are still classical Floer theoretic objects, but the essential non Abelian phenomena that make the difference between the fundamental group and the first homology group are caught by a deeper use of $1$-dimensional moduli spaces, and the use of ``augmentations''.

-More precisely, let $(M,\omega)$ be a connected closed monotone symplectic manifold and $(H,J)$ a generic choice of Hamiltonian function and time dependent almost complex structure.
-Pick also a generic point $\star$ in $M$ to serve as the base point.
-Recall the Floer trajectories in this setting are (finite energy) maps $u:\R\times S^{1}\to M$ satisfying the Floer equation~:
+More precisely, let $(M,\omega)$ be a connected closed monotone symplectic manifold and choose an Hamiltonian function $H$ on $M$, a possibly time dependent almost complex structure $J$ compatible with $\omega$, and a point $\star$ in $M$ to serve as the base point.
+Recall the Floer trajectories in this setting are (finite energy) maps $u:\R\times S^{1}\to M$ satisfying the Floer equation

 where $X_{H}$ is the Hamiltonian vector field associated to $H$.